 - Degasification systems at underground coal mines (also commonly referred to as drainage systems).
 These systems may employ vertical and/or horizontal wells to recover methane in advance of mining activities (known as "pre-mine drainage") or after mining activities (in "gob" or "goaf" wells).

 - Ventilation air from underground mines, which contains dilute concentrations of methane.

-- Surface mines, from which methane in coal seams is directly exposed to the atmosphere.
+- Surface mines from which methane in coal seams is directly exposed and released to the atmosphere.

 - Fugitive emissions from post-mining operations, in which coal continues to emit methane as it is stored in piles and transported.

 EPA's Greenhouse Gas Reporting Program (GHGRP) collects information from all underground coal mines that liberate 36,500,000 actual cubic feet of methane or more per year.
 Surface mines and abandoned mines do not report to the GHGRP.
 In 2020, GHGRP reporters reported 30,196,089 metric tons of carbon dioxide equivalent (CO2e).
 See GHGRP trends from the underground coal mines sector.

 CMOP provides information and resources for reducing methane emission from various sources types.
 You can access this information here: